Skip to content

 Also, while naked filament bulbs are an attractive attrition, they can have a similar effect, drawing more of a distinction between light and shadowy areas.

 Look at lampshades that direct light up and down, without letting it blaze out in all directions.
 The empire lampshade – the traditional cone shape (without the pointed tip) – is ideal for this, and a versatile option that can be modernised, or kept traditional.
-You can for more insight on the subject.
+You can take a look at our guide to choosing lamp bases and shades for more insight on the subject.

 Get used to layering, rather than adding